smittal6/leap-scd/README.md

 # Speaker Change Detection

 Repository for the project done at [LEAP Lab](http://leap.ee.iisc.ac.in/), Indian Institute of Science, under the guidance of [Neeraj Sharma](http://ece.iisc.ernet.in/~neeraj_sharma/) and [Prof. Sriram Ganapathy](http://www.leap.ee.iisc.ac.in/sriram/).
-The aim was to develop a model to detect speaker change in a given wave file.
+The aim was to develop a real time and speaker independent model to detect speaker change in a given wave file.

 ## Dataset
 TIMIT Dataset was used.
 Three disjoint set of speakers was created, and only SX and SI sentences for each speaker were taken into consideration while creating the files.